 Nature of Work

-- Jobs that entail working alone or working with equipment which can be kept at the alternate worksite are often suitable for remote work such as a writer, editor, analyst, word processor, or programmer (provided onsite backup is available).
+- Jobs that entail working alone or working with equipment which can be kept at the alternate worksite are often suitable for remote work such as a writer, analyst, word processor, administrative assistant, programmer, or other "knowledge" work.

-- Jobs that require physical presence or constant interaction with clients and coworkers to perform effectively are normally not suitable for remote work such as a receptionist, mail processor, administrative assistant, and instructor.
+- Jobs that require physical presence or constant interaction with clients, coworkers and students to perform effectively are normally not suitable for remote work such as a receptionist, mail processor and instructor.

 - The employee shall be available to travel when their work requires, including to the primary worksite when necessary, regardless of the remote work schedule.